-E. Promotion to Associate Professor with Tenure14
+E. Promotion to Associate Professor with Tenure19

 - 1. Promotion to the rank and title of associate professor or professor normally confers tenure.
 Any appointment or promotion that confers tenure must be approved by the Board of Trustees.
 Provisional appointments of persons outside the Bowdoin faculty to the position of associate professor or professor may be made without tenure for a period not to exceed three years.
 See also Section IV.H below. - 2.
 According to the By-Laws of the College, tenure exists as a safeguard to academic freedom and may be terminated only for reasons of gross neglect of duty, serious misconduct, or physical or mental incapacity.
 The tenure decision is usually an extension of the review procedures for reappointment discussed above.
 Tenure decisions are based upon an evaluation of teaching, scholarly or artistic engagement and contributions to the College community.
 While all three criteria are considered significant, two are of paramount importance: candidates for tenure will be expected to have excelled in their teaching and to have achieved a level of professional distinction recognized by members of their guild outside the College.
 This means that, while non-tenured faculty members will be judged in part on their contributions to the College community, those contributions, however great, will not override teaching and scholarly/artistic records that fall short of the required excellence and distinction. - a) As in the case of reappointment, at least two tenured members of the faculty will evaluate a candidate for promotion to the rank of associate professor, with tenure.
-In departments or programs which have fewer than two tenured members, the committee which served as the reappointment evaluation committee will serve as the review committee for promotion with a substitute or substitutes named, if needed, by the Dean for Academic Affairs in consultation with the Chair of the Committee on Appointments, Promotion and Tenure.
+For faculty appointed only in a department or program, normally all tenured members of the department or program would serve on the tenure review committee, with a possible exception of faculty on leave if they are unable to fully participate in the review.
+In departments or programs which have fewer than two tenured members, the committee which served as the reappointment review committee will serve as the review committee for promotion with a substitute or substitutes named, if needed, by the Dean for Academic Affairs in consultation with the Chair of the Committee on Appointments, Promotion and Tenure.
+20